On the Convergence Properties of Optimal AdaBoost: Introduction

-To account for this convergent behavior, \citet{BreimanForests} conjectured that AdaBoost was an ergodic dynamical system.
-He argued that if this was the case, then the dynamics of the weights over the examples behaves like selecting from some probability distribution.
-Therefore AdaBoost can be treated as a random forest.
+\citet{BreimanForests} conjectured that AdaBoost was an \emph{ergodic dynamical system.} He argued that if this was the case, then the dynamics of the weights over the examples behave like selecting from some probability distribution.
+Therefore, AdaBoost can be treated as a random forest.
 Using the strong law of large numbers, it follows that the generalization error of AdaBoost converges for certain weak learners.

-In this paper, we follow a similar approach.
-We frame AdaBoost as a dynamical system~\citep{RudinDynamics}.
-From here we establish sufficient conditions for an invariant measure on this dynamical system.
-We do not require this measure to be ergodic, so this is weaker than Breiman's requirement.
-Using tools from ergodic theory, we show that such a measure implies the convergence of the time average of any function of the weights over the examples.
-In particular, this shows that the margin for every example converges.
-We also show that the AdaBoost classifier itself is converging if the weak learner satisfies certain conditions.
-Ultimately we prove our main result: the generalization error does not change much in the limit.
-We hope these results shed light on ``the most important open problem in machine learning'' ~\citep{BreimanWald2002}.